 Waiting for a decision on your asylum claim

-You may be detained at an immigration detention centre while you wait for a decision on your application.
-Alternatively, you may be electronically tagged, or asked to regularly attend or telephone a reporting centre.
+While your application is being processed, you may be electronically tagged, or asked to regularly attend or telephone a reporting centre.

 What happens if your asylum claim is denied